Skip to content

 Can I use corn tortillas for this recipe?

 You can, although I find corn tortillas smaller and more difficult to roll than flour tortillas.
-You can use whichever tortillas work for you!
+I usually save them for huevos rancheros, however you can use whichever tortillas work for you!

 How do you know if the breakfast enchiladas are cooked?